SevenShepherd/SevenShepherd.github.io/_posts/2023-02-11-legacy-standard-bible.markdown

 The LSB, given the fixes above, would be even greater than the ESV because, not only would it contain the latest readings including those of Jn 1:18 and Jude 1:5 "Jesus", but would exceed the ESV in the sense that it brackets instead of footnotes alternative readings, like Mat 17:20-21, which is preferable.

-**If the makers of the LSB really wanted to impress us, not only would they fix these simple issues, but they would provide a version that supplies the translators' notes much like the [NET Bible, Full Notes Edition](https://amzn.to/3WLAgbr).**
+**If the makers of the LSB really wanted to exemplify 2Ti 2:15, not only would they fix these simple issues, but they would provide a version that supplies the translators' notes much like the [NET Bible, Full Notes Edition](https://amzn.to/3WLAgbr).**

 As it stands, this ministry can only recommend the [New Testament with Psalms and Proverbs](https://316publishing.com/collections/lsb-nt-with-psalms-and-proverbs/products/lsb-new-testament-with-psalms-and-proverbs-goatskin).
 Please fix these simple issues and I will personally endorse this version.
 I sometimes carry a high quality, smaller, lighter, and thinner New Testament with Psalms and Proverbs.